davebenson/doom4-walkthrough/README.md

 ## Mission 12: Destroy VEGA
 A waypoint leads to a platform that'll carry you up to ???.

 But first, look down below for another platform to jump onto.
-Jump onto a ledge which should have SECRET 12.4, ELITE GUARD 12.3 on it.
+Jump onto a ledge which should have SECRET 12.4, ELITE GUARD 12.3 on it (as well as a Munitions Crate).

 Take the elevator back up to the platform.